-As of December 31, 2017, we had investments in 59 Middle Market debt investments, 38 Private Loan debt investments, 28 LMM debt investments, 29 LMM equity investments, 11 Private Loan equity investments, four Middle Market equity investments and seven Other Portfolio investments with an aggregate fair value of approximately \$1,049.4 million, a cost basis of approximately \$1,064.3 million, and a weighted average effective annual yield of approximately 8.9%.
-The weighted average annual yield was calculated using the effective interest rates for all investments at December 31, 2017, including accretion of original issue discount and amortization of the premium to par value, the amortization of fees received in connection with transactions, and assumes zero yield for investments on non-accrual status.
-As of December 31, 2017, approximately 79.1% and 9.3% of our total portfolio investments (at fair value) were secured by first priority liens and second priority liens on portfolio company assets, respectively, with the remainder in unsecured debt investments and equity investments.
+As of December 31, 2018, we had investments in 45 Middle Market debt investments, 50 Private Loan debt investments, 37 LMM debt investments, 39 LMM equity investments, 17 Private Loan equity investments, six Middle Market equity investments and eight Other Portfolio investments with an aggregate fair value of approximately \$1,106.6 million, a cost basis of approximately \$1,121.7 million, and a weighted average effective annual yield of approximately 9.5%.
+The weighted average annual yield was calculated using the effective interest rates for all investments at December 31, 2018, including accretion of original issue discount and amortization of the premium to par value, the amortization of fees received in connection with transactions, and assumes zero yield for investments on non-accrual status.
+As of December 31, 2018, approximately 76.5% and 8.4% of our total portfolio investments (at fair value) were secured by first priority liens and second priority liens on portfolio company assets, respectively, with the remainder in unsecured debt investments and equity investments.

 The level of new portfolio investment activity will fluctuate from period to period based upon our view of the current economic fundamentals, our ability to identify new investment opportunities that meet our investment criteria and our ability to close on the identified transactions.
 The level of new investment activity and associated interest and fee income will directly impact future investment income.
-While we intend to grow our portfolio and our investment income over the long-term, our growth and our operating results may be more limited during depressed economic periods.
+While we intend to grow our investment income over the long-term, our operating results may be more limited during depressed economic periods.
 However, we intend to appropriately manage our cost structure and liquidity position based on applicable economic conditions and our investment outlook.
 The level of realized gains or losses and unrealized appreciation or depreciation will also fluctuate depending upon portfolio activity and the performance of our individual portfolio companies.

-The changes in realized gains and losses and unrealized appreciation or depreciation could have a material impact on our operating results.
+The changes in realized gains and losses and unrealized appreciation or (depreciation) could have a material impact on our operating results.